 4. Watch this quick video to learn more about how “Santa Claus” (aka Saint Nick) came to be a symbol of Christmas.

 5. Do an easy St. Nick craft with the kids.

 Not only would these St. Nicholas paper bag puppets be fun to make, but the kids can use these to tell the story of St. Nicholas after learning about him.
 What a fun little unit study that could be!

 Wild Olive’s ornament is absolutely adorable, but if you don’t have those materials on hand, try foam sheets or construction paper to create a similar design.
 Seriously, how cute are these?

 7. Read a story about St. Nick.

 Any story about the jolly man will do, but if you prefer a classic version of St. Nick, try this story (affiliate link): The Baker’s Dozen: A Saint Nicholas Tale.
-It’s only 99 cents on Kindle right now, and it’s one of our favorites.
+It’s one of our favorites.
 You can also check out the hardback or paperback versions from your local library.

 Yep, you heard that right.
 This is a really sweet prayer, and it’s a great way to help kids understand that St. Nick was so generous because of his love for Jesus.
 Don’t forget to hand out your blessed candy canes to your family and friends after.

 What’s a celebration without cake?
 This St. Nicholas Mighty Miter Cake is super easy to make.
 Just cut off the corners to create the miter shape, add some red food coloring to icing, and you have the basic red miter.
 Create the cross in the middle by adding yellow dye to frosting or by using gold coarse sugar.